Computer Science 11-16

 Support during the course:

 The Computer Science PGCE is co-ordinated and managed by an experienced teacher from one of our partner schools ensuring that your training is up-to-date and relevant to schools.
 This ensures the best start in your teaching career.
 You will also have a dedicated School Based Tutor on both your school placements and a dedicated Link Director.
-These key staff are there to support and guide you through the course and into your NQT year.
+These key staff are there to support and guide you through the course and into your ECT (early career teaching) years.

-Potential Associate Teachers will need a relevant degree and grade C or above in GCSE Maths and English (this would equate to a grade 4 or above for the new GCSE).
+Potential trainees will need a relevant degree and grade C or above in GCSE Maths and English (this would equate to a grade 4 or above for the new GCSE).
 Relevant experience working in the field of computing may also be considered.

-Exam boards used by the schools in which Associate Teachers train include AQA, Edexcel and OCR. .
+Exam boards used by the schools in which you may train include AQA, Edexcel and OCR. .
 Click on the links below to access these sites.